memcached-manager/memcached-manager/CONTRIBUTING.md

 == Roadmap(stuff you can do)

+* Do the notification system correctly using angular.js
+* Add search icon next to search input
-* Add config for memcached server frontend
+* Add some formatting to forms
+* Change keys formatting from div to table & style TTL of keys
-* Develop frontend & artwork (in progress)
+* Develop frontend & artwork (almost done)
-* Favicon
-* Update API/frontend in order to use http statuses for errors, creation and so on.

 == Making a pull request?